paser-group/KubeSec/NOTES.md

   - {}
 ```

-- `Unrestricted Resource Request`:  ( **TODO** )   No resource limit for Deployment or Pod i.e. the following is not specified for a pod: both cpu and memory
+- `Unrestricted Resource Request`:  ( **COMPLETED** )   No resource limit for Deployment or Pod i.e. the following is not specified for a pod: both cpu and memory
 must be present
 ```
       limits:
         memory: "128Mi"
         cpu: "500m"
 ```

 ### Limitations